MikeTannenbaum/digital-garden-jekyll-template/_notes/objectives of my pkm.md

 ---
 # Tools, Notes, and Sanity

-> #PKM is what I use to build a body of knowledge
+> #on/PKM is what I use to build a body of knowledge

 With so many tools available, I've realized that the writing experience of an app is not as much of a priority as I initially thought, when it comes to how I'm now approaching personal knowledge management.
 There are plenty of apps that make writing beautiful, intuitive, and feature-rich.
 Instead, I'm after the ability to organize, recall, discover, and work with information in the best ways possible.